From the desk of Toby Clem (No AI was used in the creation of this blog)

 Think about the CEO of any large organization you may be fond of.
 These folks are classic examples of working ON the business, not IN the business.
 I use this example often.
 Imagine the CEO of Walmart trying to go and be the cashier to fill in for someone out on maternity leave.
 It can’t happen.
 Impossible.
 The CEO likely doesn’t know about the ins and outs of an individual store in an organization that large.
 The CEO looks at the performance of regions.
 The CEO has regional managers to handle the day-to-day and operate their region as if it is their own business.
 There are processes and procedures in place to ensure that they perform to the standards that make the shareholders happy.

 Of course, building a successful business is not without its challenges.
 As you grow, you may encounter new problems and roadblocks you didn't anticipate.
 That's why it's important to stay up-to-date on the latest trends and best practices.
-You can do that by joining Restoration Business Academy.
-A resource for restoration businesses that includes resources (downloads), education (courses, videos, and Live coaching sessions), and a community of other vetted restorers to help you achieve your goals without the big investment of a 1:1 coaching relationship.
+You can do that by applying for our Restoration Operating System coaching program.
+A resource for restoration businesses that includes resources (downloads), education (courses, videos, and live coaching sessions), and a community of other vetted restorers to help you achieve your goals without the big investment of a 1:1 coaching relationship.